 The cerebrum has structure within it called the neocortex.
 The neocortex has six different layers, and it is unique to mammals.
 Research suggests that the neocortex could be a structure that evolved relatively recently in evolutionary history and that it may be partly responsible for the more sophisticated information processing seen in complex mammals like primates, dolphins, and of course humans.
 The neocortex is smooth in small animals like rats, but in humans and other higher mammals, it has deep grooves in it referred to as sulci and prominent wrinkles called gyri.

-The corpus callosum is a thick bundle of axon fibers which connects the two halves of the brain together.
+The corpus callosum is a thick bundle of axon fibers that connects the two halves of the brain together.
 The corpus callosum contains over 200 million axons, and the sheer density of these connective tissues facilitates easy communication between the two different halves of the brain.
 The corpus callosum is also home to the biggest collection of white matter in the brain.

 White matter is responsible for carrying the signals that transfer between the nerve cells and move to various parts of the brain and body.
-Essentially, white matter facilitates communication between the different portions of the brain while gray matter is utilized primarily for thinking, computation, and memory.
+Essentially, white matter facilitates communication between the different portions of the brain while the gray matter is utilized primarily for thinking, computation, and memory.
 The gray matter makes up the top layer of the brain’s surface, and it is what you see when you look at the brain.
-The gray matter of the cerebral cortex has many different wrinkles help make the brain more efficient since the brain is able to increase its amount of surface area without greatly increasing in size.
+The gray matter of the cerebral cortex has many different wrinkles to help make the brain more efficient since the brain is able to increase its amount of surface area without greatly increasing in size.
 This increased surface area means there are more neurons and more computational power.

 The four lobes which make up the new cortex are supported by a variety of deep structures.
 These deep structures include the pineal gland, the thalamus, the limbic system, and the basal ganglia.
 The pineal gland is responsible for regulating the body’s circadian rhythm and internal clock.
 The thalamus functions as a critical juncture for all information coming and going from the cortex.
 The thalamus is also connected with attention, memory, pain sensation and alertness.
-The basal ganglia works alongside the cerebellum to handle a variety of different motor functions, particularly fine motor functions like the movement of your fingertips.
-The limbic system includes the hippocampus, the amygdala, hypothalamus, and the cingulate gyri.
+The basal ganglia work alongside the cerebellum to handle a variety of different motor functions, particularly fine motor functions like the movement of your fingertips.
+The limbic system includes the hippocampus, the amygdala, the hypothalamus, and the cingulate gyri.
 The limbic system handles most of our emotions, memory, and learning.